yesnik/golang-guides/structs.md

 # Structs

-*Struct* in Golang is a user-defined type that allows to group/combine items of possibly different types into a single type.
+*Struct* (short for "structure") in Golang is a user-defined type that allows to group/combine items of possibly different types into a single type.
 Any real-world entity which has some set of properties/fields can be represented as a struct.

 Struct fields are accessed using a dot.